influasher/wad2_grp12/README.md

 2. **Environmental Variables:**

-Do reach out to use if you need the Supabase URL or Key
+Create a .env file within the backend directory.
+Do reach out to us if you need the Supabase and OpenAI keys.

 ```env
 OPENAI_API_KEY=<your-openai-api-key>